trinityprivacy/firefox-hardening/README.md

 #### Download Link

 The file user.js-xxx.zip can be downloaded from the repository [release page](https://github.com/arkenfox/user.js/releases).
-Be aware that before proceeding with this methos, a read to the [wiki](https://github.com/arkenfox/user.js/wiki) is highly recommended!
+Be aware that before proceeding with this method, a read to the [wiki](https://github.com/arkenfox/user.js/wiki) is highly recommended!

 #### Extract the files